Admissions

 • Bring instrument and two copies of audition music

-PERFORMANCE THEATRE
+PERFORMANCE THEATRE Majors

-TECHNICAL THEATRE
+TECHNICAL THEATRE Majors

 • Interview; be prepared to answer questions on experience or interest in technical theatre and bring any applicable supporting materials (photographs, etc.), as well as discuss the short answers submitted with the application materials.